-"In a New Light": NLA Exhibition with Boyd misattribution
+"In a New Light": NLA Exhibition 2000 with A. H. Boyd misattribution

 In November 2000,the National Library of Australia in Canberra exhibited 22 mugshots in carte-de-visite format from their holdings of 78 [84] of Tasmanian prisoner ID photographs which were originally and correctly attributed on accession into their holdings as the work of professional photographer and government contractor Thomas J. Nevin (1842-1923).
 The exhibition was called IN A NEW LIGHT: A Love of Order.
 The exhibition in summary form is still online.